 Martin (not his real name) came with his mom to an assessment with me.
 He stood at my door, the cutest redheaded 5-year-old, with a cheeky smile.
 He looked down, but whenever he lifted his head, I could see that his eyes were smiling.

-We sat at the table and I gave him a matching game and what do you know, I met another MacGyver, but this one was the first and unique in his kind – MacGyver Pro.
+We sat at the table and I gave him a matching game.
+And what do you know, I met another MacGyver.
+But this one was the first and most unique of his kind – MacGyver Pro.